 - Adventure therapy that offers hands-on methods for expressing thoughts and feelings while also encouraging introspection

-- Team sports participation and other group activities that introduce you to new hobbies to allow for peer relationship development
+- Weekly Team sports participation and other group activities that introduce you to new hobbies to allow for peer relationship development

 - Spiritual healing through motivational speakers and encouragement to dream big for the future

-Rehab for an alcohol use disorder is best in a residential treatment setting.
+Rehab for an alcohol use disorder is best in a residential addiction treatment center setting.
 There, you immerse yourself in a therapeutic atmosphere.
 Moreover, you have the opportunity to try out coping mechanisms while still under the care of therapists.
 So, is alcohol a drug?

 In fact, alcohol is a drug that can lead to chronic addiction.
 The caring therapists at Melrose Recovery Group offer quality addiction therapy services.
 When you’re ready to quit drinking and start imagining a better life, it’s time to make the call.
 Dial 866-271-3438 today for immediate assistance.